solonas13/csc/README.md

 GNU GPLv3 License; Copyright (C) 2015 Solon P. Pissis, Ahmad Retha and Fatima Vayani.

-Given two sequences x and y, CSC finds the cyclic rotation of x that minimises the blockwise q-gram distance between x and y.
+Given two sequences x and y, CSC finds the cyclic rotation of x (or an approximation of it) that minimises the blockwise q-gram distance from y.

 To compile CSC, please follow the instructions given in file INSTALL.